mellowdrifter/cs50-2015/README.md

 This repo is more to keep track for myself and also compare code to those who have already completed the course.

+# NOTE 2
+In addition to my actual pset code, you'll find various tests I ran in individual .c files in various places.
+These were usually to test something in particular before using it in the main program